jldueyusa/unit-4-game/README.md

 ### Step by step visual instructions

-1. In the local host or from the Heroku link [(Click Here for Heroku Link)](https://scraper777.herokuapp.com/), upon starting the game, the Random Number to meet will be set, with the score at 0 below the crystals.
+1. Click the link [here](https://crystalcollector777.herokuapp.com/) to launch the game.
+Once in the game, the Random Number to meet will be set, with the score set to 0 below the crystals.

 ![crystal Inst 1](https://github.com/jldueyusa/unit-4-game/blob/master/images/crystal1.png)